wp-plugins/newsletter/readme.txt

 * Added shortcodes for in page form building (beta): see the [plugin documentation](http://www.thenewsletterplugin.com/plugins/newsletter/newsletter-documentation).

+= 3.7.6 =

+* Fixed the new action URL schema
+* Added a notice for blank page on newsletter creation
+* Few notices removed
+* Added more html require attributes

 = 3.7.5 =

 * Fixed the referrer attribute on shortcodes